shiki-ta/shiki-ta.github.io/_pages/about.md

 My research interest includes Hand-Object Interaction,Reinforcement Learning and 3D Computer Vision.

-Email for Work,or other things **Official**:zhangzhh2024 AT shanghaitech DOT edu DOT cn
+Email :zhangzhh2024 AT shanghaitech DOT edu DOT cn.Feel **Free** to contact me!

-Email for something else：upczzhcv AT 163 DOT com

 I used to use v-zhangzhh1 AT shanghaitech DOT edu DOT cn when I was a **Visit Student** in ShanghaiTech University.

-Any Time if you want to work with me or just talk someting interesting.Feel **Free** to contact me!